Working with matched portions

 It is a useful method for debugging purposes as well, for example to see what is going on under the hood before applying substitution methods.

-If capture groups are used, each element of output will be an array of strings of all the capture groups.
+If capture groups are used, each element of the output will be an array of strings of all the capture groups.
 Text matched by regexp outside of capture groups won't be present in the output array.
 Also, you'll get an empty string if a particular capture group didn't match any character.
-See Non-capturing groups section if you need to use groupings without affecting scan
+See the Non-capturing groups section if you need to use groupings without affecting the scan

 output.